Class of 2024

 St. Joseph’s College, Hong Kong

-I am a highlander living in Duncan Hall, double majoring in honors math and computer science.
+I am a senior majoring in computer science.

 The year 2020 was an unprecedented year, but I am grateful that I could come to Notre Dame in August.
 Despite the COVID pandemic, there was nothing that could stop me from developing a sense of belonging.
 I enjoyed chatting with other people around a fire pit and watching the football game against Clemson.
 I joined the badminton club and won the third place in the interhall competition.
 Academically, I was in Glynn’s Honors program and took the honors humanities seminar.
 Although reading one book in a week was quite painful, I was amazed by how much I have learned about morality and the meaning of life.
 During the winter, I joined the virtual global professional experience program, in which I interned at Xiaomi.
 During the second semester of my freshman year, I participated in the 2021 Notre Dame Data Fest and won the Best Insight Award with my team.
 It is a great opportunity for me, as a freshman, to gain insight into data analysis and explore future career paths.

-In my sophomore year, I started taking computer science courses and decided to add computer science as my second major.
-I have the opportunity to earn two degrees, one from the college of science and the other from the college of engineering if I meet all the requirements.
+In my sophomore year, I started taking computer science courses and decided to switch to computer science.
 I also joined the training for the Putnam Competition and participated in it in December.
 As an Olympiad math enthusiast, I was happy to continue improving my problem-solving skills.